emmawalshdev/The-Book-bar/README.md

 * [Google Icons](https://fonts.google.com/icons) - Used for all Icons (bar footer icons).

-* [LottieFiles](https://lottiefiles.com/) - all free animations are sourced from here.
+* [LottieFiles](https://lottiefiles.com/) - All free animations are sourced from here.

-* [Chrome Dev tools](https://developers.google.com/web/tools/chrome-devtools) - Used for monitoring the responsiveness of the website.
+* [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - Used for monitoring the responsiveness of the website.

 * [LamdaTest](https://www.lambdatest.com/) - Used for monitoring the responsiveness of the website.
 ### Deployment (Heroku)

-* [Heroku](https://id.heroku.com/login) - The cloud platform used to deploying the website.
+* [Heroku](https://id.heroku.com/login) - The cloud platform used to deploy the website.
 ----------------------------
 ## Testing
 All testing documentation is stored in a separate testing file, which can be accessed [here](https://github.com/emmahartedev/The-Book-bar/blob/master/testing.md).